taoyuan/hunt/docs/ThrowTheSwitchCodingStandard.md

 We like consistency, but we're not really obsessed with it.
-We try to name our configuration macros in a consistent fashion... you'll notice a repeated use of UNITY_EXCLUDE_BLAH or UNITY_USES_BLAH macros.
+We try to name our configuration macros in a consistent fashion... you'll notice a repeated use of HUNT_EXCLUDE_BLAH or HUNT_USES_BLAH macros.
 This helps users avoid having to remember each macro's details.